syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Getting-Started.md

 {% endhighlight %}
 {% endtabs %}

+## How to clear the undo and redo stack

+The [`SfPdfViewer`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfPdfViewer.XForms.SfPdfViewer.html) control allows you to clear the undo and redo stacks that contain the changes that are made to the annotations in the PDF document, by calling the `ClearUndoRedoStack` API.
+When this method is called, the `CanUndo` and `CanRedo` properties will be set to `false`.

+{% tabs %}
+{% highlight c# %}

+//To clear the undo and redo stack pdfViewer.ClearUndoRedoStack();

+{% endhighlight %}
+{% endtabs %}

 ## How to get & set the current page number?

 PDF viewer has a BindableProperty “PageNumber” using which the current page number can be retrieved and it can be set.